mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 If you have a Raspberry Pi with OctoPrint setup, use the plugin above in order to use this sensor, connected to the Raspberry Pi.

-### Daisy-chain Configuration

-This sensor can also be daisy-chain to handle as many extruders you have on your 3D printer and manage the filament spools independently if any of your filaments run out, Marlin will get notified as the sensor gets trigger and pause your printer without any additional configuration and using only the Z+ port on your board.

 Basic Hardware Usage
 --------------------
 1.- When the filament is loaded the Green led will indicate normal operation.